Human rights in Malaysia: Freedom of speech

 Freedom of speech in Malaysia has been widely disputed upon as many rallies and protests, including Bersih, have been seen to have their members arrested without warrant.

-On 8 July 2020, Human Right Watch reported that Malaysian authorities have initiated criminal investigations against people criticising the government.
+On 8 July 2020, Human Rights Watch reported that Malaysian authorities have initiated criminal investigations against people criticising the government.
 Journalists, civil society activists, and ordinary people have faced police questioning for peaceful speech.

 On July 30, 2020, Human Rights Watch appealed to the Malaysian authorities for the release of Mohamed Rayhan Kabir, a Bangladeshi migrant worker, who was arrested for his criticism of government policies towards migrants.
 He was featured in an Al Jazeera documentary that aired on July 3 about the treatment of migrant workers during the COVID-19 pandemic in Malaysia.

 Freedom of assembly and movement

 Although citizens technically enjoy the right to assembly, public gatherings are subject to police approval.
 The Societies Act requires organisations of seven or more people to register, with the government denying registration to certain groups, including human rights organisations, and the Universities and University Colleges Act restricts the formation of student groups.
 While Malaysians generally enjoy freedom to travel within the country and abroad, and to move abroad and move back to Malaysia, residents of peninsula Malaysia require passports or national IDs to enter the states of Sabah and Sarawak, and citizens cannot travel to Israel without official permission.